-All the utility software available from this page is Windows compliant.
-It is provided only for the convenience of the users.
+All the utility software available on the CD-ROM is Windows compliant.
+It is provided only for the convenience of customers.
 The following software is furnished under license and may only be used or copied in accordance with the terms of the license.